 The Canons Regular joyfully announce that on Saturday, May 13, 2023 at 10 a.m. through the power of the Holy Spirit and the imposition of hands by Cardinal Blase Cupich, Br.
-Andrew Panzer, SJC will be ordained a transitional Deacon at Holy Name Cathedral.
-(Please note, the Ordination Mass is by invitation only.
-Tickets are required)
+Andrew Panzer, SJC was ordained a transitional Deacon at Holy Name Cathedral.

-Bro.
-Andrew will preach and assist as Deacon at the 9:00 am and 11:00 am Masses on Sunday, May 14.
-All are welcome to attend.
-Please pray for Br.
+Dcn.
+Andrew preached and assisted as Deacon at the 9:00 am and 11:00 am Masses on Sunday, May 14.
+All were welcomed to attend.
+Please continue to pray for Dcn.
 Andrew as he continues his path toward ordination to the Holy Priesthood, serving the Canons Regular.

 Deacon Andrew Panzer, SJC